MyBitFoundation/MyBit-Tokens.dao/README.md

   - You'll see a lot of fields, I'll walk through each one.
     - \_token: The address of the voting token you created earlier.
     - \_erc20: The address of the erc20 token that should already be deployed.
 It is used for locking.
-    - \_tokensale: The address of the token sale that should also aready be deployed.
+    - \_tokensale: The address of the token sale that should also already be deployed.
     - \_vault: The address of the vault which you created earlier.
     - \_lockAmounts: An array of numbers that represent the amount of erc20 tokens that will be locked for each time interval.
 The amounts depend on the number of decimals used by the ERC-20 token. e.g. if you want to lock 1 token but the contract uses 18 decimals, you write 1000000000000000000.
 The number of items in the array depends on how many locking intervals you'd like to offer users.
     - \_lockIntervals: An array of numbers that represent the time of each locking interval in months.
 In the contract each month == 30 days.